 More and more modules inside Amira are multi-threaded and thus can take advantage of multiple CPUs or multiple CPU cores available on your system.
-This is the case for most of the quantification modules provided with Amira XImagePAQ, and also various computation modules.
+This is the case for most of the quantification modules provided with Amira XImagePAQ (with some limitations on Mac platform, see Mac OS X Limitation section), and also various computation modules.